msalemor/app-services-networking/README.md

 - NAT Gateway: A NAT gateway can be applied to the outbound IPs
 - ASE Subnet Deployment

+## Resiliency

+- Leverage scaling including up and down and in and out
+- Keep at least two instances
+- Leverage multi-zonal deployments
+- Deploy with services with IaC
+- Leverage DevOps CI/CD piplelines
+- Monitoring

+## Cost

+- Right sizing
+- Scaling
+- Monitoring

 ## App Service Design - Where is that Public IP?

 - An App Service has a reverse proxy into the instances